 They can also work well in a desktop environment paired with a PC, but again, you’ll need a big desk to use them properly (and not just a wide one, but deep as well, as you’ll want to keep these speakers a good foot from the wall so that the rear port can function unimpededly).

-Now the speakers themselves are fairly easy on the eyes.
-The exterior is made out of audio-grade MDF that’s then covered in a vinyl veneer finish – that’s pretty standard stuff, nothing to write home about; although if we had to choose between either the sound or the looks to be exceptional for the price, we would choose the sound every time.
+The speakers themselves are fairly easy on the eyes.
+The exterior is made of audio-grade MDF that’s then covered in a vinyl veneer finish – that’s pretty standard stuff, nothing to write home about; although if we had to choose between either the sound or the looks to be exceptional for the price, we would choose the sound every time.

 Still, they don’t look bad by any means, and you can see that Fluance tried their best to make these speakers unique and cool-looking.

-This design philosophy is most apparent in the thin layer of MDF that’s stationed beneath the actual feet of the speakers and doesn’t serve any practical purpose whatsoever.
-If these speakers didn’t sound as good as they do we would have bemoaned this point profusely as pointless spending that could’ve been better spent elsewhere.
-But as things stand it’s okay, it doesn’t detract from the sound.
+This design philosophy is most apparent in the thin layer of MDF that’s stationed beneath the actual feet of the speakers and doesn’t serve any practical purpose.
+If these speakers didn’t sound as good as they do, we would have bemoaned this point profusely as pointless, but as things stand, we’d say it’s okay, as it doesn’t detract from the sound.

 Also being able to choose between two color options (ash black and natural walnut) is certainly appreciated.
-Plus, if you should not like the front of the speakers at all, you can cover them completely with the grilles.
+Plus, if you don’t like the front of the speakers at all, you can cover them completely with the grilles.

 This is indeed an impressive range of features, many of which nobody would have blamed Fluance for not including in such an affordable product, but we just wish they also included a screw for wall mounting.
 Once again, these speakers are a tad bigger than what people normally have in mind when they think ‘bookshelf speakers’, so being able to mount them on a wall would really help sell these to people who can just not accommodate the size.